-- steppingstones that enable the movement of species, especially as the climate changes; - 3.
+- Improving connections between habitats, to protect and enhance the provision of corridors, ecological networks (including Nature Recovery Networks) and steppingstones that enable the movement of species, especially as the climate changes; - 3.
 Enhancing the management of existing habitats, including through habitat restoration, avoiding habitat fragmentation and combating invasive species; - 4.
-Protecting sites designated for their nature conservation and/or geological importance, with the highest level of protection given to international and then national designations in accordance with legislation and national policy; - 5.
-Facilitating greater access to nature, particularly within urban areas; - 6.
-Supporting the development and implementation of the Great Manchester Wetlands Nature Recovery Network; and - 7.
+Protecting sites designated for their nature conservation and/or geological importance, with the highest level of protection given to international and then national designations {MM, start of removed text} in accordance with legislation and national policy {MM, end of removed text}; - 5.
+Facilitating greater access to nature, particularly within urban areas; - Supporting the development and implementation of the Great Manchester Wetlands Nature Recovery Network; and - 7.
 Safeguarding, restoring and sustainably managing our most valuable soil resources, tackling soil degradation/erosion and recovering soil fertility, particularly to ensure protection of peat-based soils and safeguard 'best and most versatile' agricultural land.